brianvanburken/knowledge-sharing/posts/0000-00-00-compile-time-functions-in-elixir/post.md

 "CGUUAAU"
 ```

 And we're done!
 But, what if there is a new discovery of RNA or DNA nucleotides and there are additional letters to be added?
 We could write a few new functions matching new DNA nucleotides and returning the RNA ones.
-Though doable by hand, we could leverage the power of Elixir meta-programming and define functions from a mapping so a future extension is easy.
+Though doable by hand, we could leverage the power of Elixir metaprogramming and define functions from a mapping so a future extension is easy.

 Before we get into applying metaprogramming to our example I want to go a bit in depth about it.
-One amazing thing about Elixir is that it for the most part written in Elixir!
+One amazing thing about Elixir is that it is for the most part written in Elixir!
 According to Github, it contains about 90% Elixir code and only 9% Erlang code as of the moment I wrote this blog post.
 Having a language written in the same language makes it easier to read the language source code and contribute, because you already know the language!
 This is because most of Elixir is build using metaprogramming on top of a small core.
 An example is `if/else` .
 This is a simple macro for `case`.
 So the example code below:

 ```elixir
 if is_thruthy?() do